krishna4040/study-notion/README.md

 # Study-Notion

 Welcome to our **Edtech Platform** Study-Notion!
-This application is designed to offer online courses with a beautiduil user interface and experience.
+This application is designed to offer online courses with a beautiful user interface and experience.

 ## Tech Stack